mjknj18/February-2015-Airline-Delays-Tweets-ETL/README.md

 ### Data Extraction

-1. Import flight performance data CSV files as Pandas data frames.
+1. Import the flight performance data CSV files as Pandas data frames.
-2. Import customer tweet data SQLite database file as a Pandas data frame.
+2. Import the customer tweet data SQLite database file as a Pandas data frame.
-3. Inspect data frames, and identify issues and inconsistencies.
+3. Inspect the data frames, and identify issues and inconsistencies.

 ### Data Transformation